kohpangwei/group_DRO/README.md

 You can download a tarball of this dataset [here](https://nlp.stanford.edu/data/dro/waterbird_complete95_forest2water2.tar.gz).

 A sample command to run group DRO on Waterbirds is:
-`python run_expt.py -s confounder -d CUB -t waterbird_complete95 -c forest2water2 --lr 0.001 --batch_size 128 --weight_decay 0.0001 --model resnet50 --n_epochs 300 --reweight_groups --robust --alpha 0.01 --gamma 0.1 --generalization_adjustment 0`
+`python run_expt.py -s confounder -d CUB -t waterbird_complete95 -c forest2water2 --lr 0.001 --batch_size 128 --weight_decay 0.0001 --model resnet50 --n_epochs 300 --reweight_groups --robust --gamma 0.1 --generalization_adjustment 0`

 Note that compared to the training set, the validation and test sets are constructed with different proportions of each group.
 We describe this in more detail in Appendix C.1 of our paper, which we reproduce here for convenience: